Fast RAW Image Encoding on NVIDIA GPU

-Performance of image processing in camera applications could be much higher is we apply image compression for raw data without using debayer.
+Performance of image processing in camera applications could be much higher if we apply image compression for raw frames without using debayer.
 That approach is usually called Raw Bayer Compression.
 Right after image acquisition we can split RAW image to four planes according to colors of Bayer pattern (RGGB).
-Then we can do JPEG image compression for each plane with high quality.
+Then we can do JPEG image compression for each plane with high quality and store compressed image to SSD.
 It could be done very fast on GPU and without introducing significant image artifacts.
 In this way we can temporary exclude debayer from image processing pipeline and increase performance for realtime applications.

 This is the main idea - to store RAW image with visually lossless encoding.
-It is the way to preserve original data for further white balance, exposure correction, debayering and color grading in post-production.
+It is the way to preserve original raw frames for further white balance, exposure correction, debayering and color grading at post-production.

 In the task of realtime data acquisition one should set JPEG quality at least 90% or more.
 This is so called set of parameters for visually lossless compression.
 JPEG quality 100% or lossy JPEG2000 are preferrable, but in that case compression ratio and performance could be not high enough.
-Optimal compression quality is very important, because strong JPEG image compression can introduce additional image artifacts, which will be boosted further, at debayer stage.
+Optimal compression quality is very important, because strong JPEG image compression can introduce additional image artifacts, which will lead to image artifacts at RAW-to-RGB conversion and at post processing.

 • Image acquisition and unpacking of RAW data

-• Decomposition (split) and alignment of real bayer pattern to 4 separate color planes
+• Decomposition (split) and alignment of bayer pattern to 4 separate color planes

 • Data storage to SSD/NVMe

-After such image acquisition we finally get compressed RAW data at hdd/ssd.
+After such image acquisition we finally get compressed RAW frames at SSD.
+Actually we are encoding 1-channel image which leads to good compression ratio and fast performance.
 Then we need to solve the task of image processing and visualizing for compressed RAW images.

-GPU pipeline for RAW image decoding, processing and visualization
+GPU pipeline for RAW decoding, processing and visualization

 • White balance